LiXiang618/Strategy-Report-Generator/README.md

 We set the value of your strategy the same as the benchmark at the beginning of each crisis event, and the lines represent the cumulative returns of your strategy and benchmark from the beginning of this crisis event.

+We won't draw the crisis event charts whose time periods are not covered by your strategy.

 ### 7. Rolling Portfolio Beta to Equity

 ![GitHub Logo](/images/rolling-portfolio-beta-to-equity.png)